UlyssesZh/UlyssesZh.github.io/_posts/2020-03-27-notes-frequency.md

 title: The frequency assignment of musical notes
 date: 2020-03-27 15:31:55 +0800
 categories:
   - music
 tags:
   - music theory
   - number sequence
   - long paper
   - abstract algebra
 layout: post
+excerpt: >
-excerpt: 'This article explores the concept which I call the frequency assignment, which is a mapping from $N$ (the set of notes) to $\mathbb R^+$ (the set of frequencies).
+  This article explores the concept which I call the frequency assignment, which is a mapping from $N$ (the set of notes) to $\mathbb R^+$ (the set of frequencies).
-Concepts such as octaves, intervals, and equal temperaments are introduced.'
+  Concepts such as octaves, intervals, and equal temperaments are introduced.
 ---

 ## The notes